Cycling monument: Most monuments wins

-Only three riders have won all five monument races during their careers: Rik Van Looy, Eddy Merckx and Roger De Vlaeminck, all three Belgians, and only Eddy Merckx won each of them more than once.
+Only three riders have won all five monument races during their careers: Rik Van Looy, Eddy Merckx, and Roger De Vlaeminck, all three Belgians, and only Eddy Merckx won each of them more than once.

-Six riders won four different monuments.
+Seven riders won four different monuments.
 With multiple victories in all the other monuments, Sean Kelly almost joined the top group, finishing second in the Tour of Flanders on three occasions (1984, 1986 and 1987).
 Kelly is the only other rider, after Merckx, to win four different monuments on multiple occasions.

-Tadej Pogačar is the first rider to achieve a podium finish in all 5 monuments in the same season in 2025: MSR(3rd), TOF(1st), PR(2nd), LBL(1st), GDL(1st).
-This streak also means he has the most consecutive monument podiums with 7 in a row, when 2024: LBL(1st) and GDL(1st) are included.

-Tadej Pogačar is also the first rider ever to win the same monument 5 years in a row with his winning streak at Giro di Lombardia going from 2021 to 2025, eclipsing the previous record held by Fausto Coppi since 1949 in the same race.

-2025 was also the first time ever 2 riders won all 5 monuments in a single season between them with Tadej Pogačar winning Liège–Bastogne–Liège, Tour of Flanders and Giro di Lombardi, whilst Mathieu van der Poel won Milan-San-Remo and Paris-Roubiax.

 Dutch rider Hennie Kuiper won each monument except Liège–Bastogne–Liège, in which he finished second in 1980.
 Frenchman Louison Bobet also won all but Liège–Bastogne–Liège.
 Belgian rider Fred De Bruyne came close as well, finishing second in the Giro di Lombardia in 1955 and winning the other four races during his career.
 Germain Derycke also won four, all except the Giro di Lombardia.
-Philippe Gilbert is the most recent rider to win four different monuments, all except Milan–San Remo, in which he finished third twice.
+Belgian Phillipe Gilbert won all except Milan-San Remo, in which he finished third on two occasions.
+Tadej Pogačar is the most recent rider to win four different monuments, all except Paris-Roubaix, in which he finished second in 2025 and 2026.

+Tadej Pogačar is the first rider to achieve a podium finish in all 5 monuments in the same season in 2025: M-R(3rd), ToF(1st), P-R(2nd), L-B-L(1st), GdL(1st).
+This streak also means he has the most consecutive monument podiums with 11 in a row, when 2024: L-B-L(1st), GdL(1st), and 2026: M-R(1st), ToF(1st), P-R(2nd), L-B-L(1st) are included.
+He is also the first one winning 4 monuments in a row, from L-B-L in 2025 to ToF in 2026.

-Eddy Merckx also holds the record of most victories in a single Monument, winning Milan-San Remo seven times.
+Tadej Pogačar is also the first rider ever to win the same monument 5 years in a row with his winning streak at Giro di Lombardia going from 2021 to 2025, eclipsing the previous record held by Fausto Coppi since 1949 in the same race.
+Eddy Merckx holds the record of most victories in a single Monument, winning Milan-San Remo seven times.

+2025 was also the first time ever 2 riders won all 5 monuments in a single season between them with Tadej Pogačar winning Liège–Bastogne–Liège, Tour of Flanders and Giro di Lombardia, whilst Mathieu van der Poel won Milan-San-Remo and Paris-Roubaix.
+They are the only riders to both win two monuments in a season, doing so three season in a row, in 2023, 2024 and 2025.
+Together they won eleven monuments in a row, from the Tour of Flanders 2024 Paris-Roubaix 2026 when Wout Van Aert won Paris-Roubaix in 2026(Pogačar won 7, van der Poel won 4).